-Slaveholders in Jamaica is the first full length study of one of one of the most controversial and important colonial groups in British imperial history.
+Slaveholders in Jamaica is the first full length study of one of the most controversial and important colonial groups in British imperial history.
 The slaveholders of Jamaica played a central role in the struggle to end Caribbean slavery.
 They were therefore integral to the reinvention of the British empire in the period after the American Revolution.

 Contributions by slaveholders to these significant episodes in world history were generally in opposition to reform.
 They resisted calls for change and fought back against efforts to end slave trading and to abolish slavery.
 Their actions and words had a profound and lasting effect, nevertheless.
 In the Caribbean, social and economic divisions created by slavery persisted after emancipation.
 Meanwhile, in the wider British imperial world, ideas about racial difference, first put to work in defence of slavery, continued to shape how Europeans saw their empires.